jaddoughman/Team-Slot/README.md

 # Team Slot

 Web application for organizing team meetings through multi-user calendar overlap and scheduling links.
-The goals was to produce a visually pleasing web application that would revive human connection through efficiently generated team or individual meetings.
+The goals was to produce a visually appealing web application that would revive human connection through efficiently generated team or individual meetings.

 ## Features